BatterieNguyen/English/Animal/Protection_of_Animal.md

 ## `1.
 Some people think that too much attention and too many resources are given to the protection of wild animals and birds.
 Do you agree or disagree?` (26/02/2022)

+Wildlife has far-reaching effects // profound effects on human life and even in the future, their role still cannot be denied.

+Proven in many scientific researches, there is a concrete link between the flourishing wildlife and the well-being of humanity.

 -----